 - Ceiling tiles

 - Cardboard boxes

-Tenants and landlords alike should carefully document the events that take place once mold is suspected within a rental unit.
+Tenants and landlords should carefully document events once they suspect mold within a rental unit.

 - A thoroughly recorded timeline